jesster413/agusmakmun.github.io/_project/SEC-Filings.md

 ![classification-report](/static/img/classification-report.png)

-The XGBoost model took 16.1 minutes to fit 2025 different combinations, including 3 cross-validations.
-The Decision Tree model took 15.25 minutes to fit 392 combinations, including 5 cross-validations.

 ## Areas of Further Research

 While this was a toy project based on a handful of inputs related to corporate demographics and filing types, I think it demonstrates the point that machine learning techniques can help financial regulatory agencies identify potential targets for further investigation.
-If I were to continue researching this topic, I would be interested in pulling in more data such as doing a scrape of the corporations' directors and pulling in any related negative news.
-I would also be interested in "reading" the filings themselves using natural language processing, and specifically, a Term Frequency - Inverse Document Frequency (TF-IDF) analysis to identify any rare terminology used that might signal unusual behavior.
+If I were to continue researching this topic, I would be interested in pulling in more data to feed the model, such as the names of the directors as well as any associated negative news.
+I would also be interested in "reading" the filings themselves using natural language processing, and specifically, a Term Frequency - Inverse Document Frequency (TF-IDF) analysis to identify any rare terminology that might signal unusual behavior.

+To see all of the code associated with this project, head on over to the related [GitHub repo](https://github.com/jesster413/SEC-Filings).

+---

 [^1]: [https://www.investopedia.com/terms/s/sec-form-1-a.asp](https://www.investopedia.com/terms/s/sec-form-1-a.asp)
 [^2]:[https://www.investopedia.com/terms/s/sec-form-2-a.asp](https://www.investopedia.com/terms/s/sec-form-2-a.asp)